 Some personnel have been sent home, Curran said, but “all our desks [at the Department of Social Services] are staffed.”
 Departments are still in the process of making the adjustments necessary to protect both clients and employees, but every department is prepared to support the needs of the county’s 1.4 million residents, she said.

 In the interim, the county was in the process of working out alternatives to procedures that, according to New York state law, mandated face-to-face meetings.
 And Medicare agreed on Tuesday to extend coverage for mental health providers via telemedicine, she said — a first.

-“While we’re dealing with people’s physical health, I’m also concerned with their mental health,” Curran said.
-“People who are already dealing with depression can go to a very dark place” when confronted with a crisis of this magnitude, she said.
-“And even people who don’t have a history of depression can find themselves overwhelmed.
+“People who are already dealing with depression can go to a very dark place” when confronted with a crisis of this magnitude, Curran said.

 Curran also spoke of the difficulties faced by recovering addicts of all stripes who had been using schools and churches for meeting places, until the governor’s declarations this past week limiting the number of people who could meet in one place.
 But many venues had already closed their doors to outside organizations.

 Curran stressed the need for stability in the face of the disruptions to work and personal schedules that many now face as they transition from office, school or job site to home.

 Curran also recommended exercise, especially in any of the county’s numerous parks.